 If you have ever noticed that your hunger comes and goes throughout the day or that you have “bouts” of energy rather than a steady stream, what you are sensing are your ultradian rhythms.
 These wavelike patterns of hormones, body temperature, breathing rate, neurotransmitters, heart activity, and more repeat every few hours.
 The pattern of these waves gives us information about our bodies and, in this case, helps identify key events in female fertility:

 - Pre-Ovulation: Leading up to ovulation, the body produces larger and more regular ultradian temperature and HRV wave patterns.
-The study used the Oura Ring to spot the start of that process (Clue 1) as well as when temperature and HRV waves are at their biggest and most regular (Clue 2).
+The study used Oura to spot the start of that process (Clue 1), as well as when temperature and HRV waves are at their biggest and most regular (Clue 2).

 - Perimenopause: In women approaching menopause (perimenopausal) these HRV and temperature wavelike patterns became more variable.